 The White Mountains of Eastern Arizona are what I would consider a bit of a local’s secret.
 If privacy in a surreal mountain setting is your priority, and you are willing to drive a few hours to get it, you are in luck!
 The White Mountains surrounding Show Low and Greer may be the perfect setting for your enchanted forest wedding.
 Summertime will grace you with lush greens, babbling rivers, and colorful wildflowers.
 Fall boasts vibrant changes of the season, and the winter months bring snow covered pines and iced over lakes.
 This remote wilderness is inhabited by wild animals ranging from birds and bunnies, to elk, deer, and black bear!
 I have personally experienced visits from all of the above while visiting.

-- Permits: May be required depending on your chosen location and number of guests, but reaching the land managers is usually an easy process.
+• Permits: May be required depending on your chosen location, number of guests, and setup requests.
+Reaching the land managers is usually an easy process.

 Central Arizona- Phoenix Area